hunter2106/Prismforce-ASDE-Algorithm-Test/README.md

 Write an algorithm to find if Abhimanyu can cross the Chakravyuh and test it with two sets of test cases.

-## Intuition with Solution Step by Step:
+## Intuition with Solution (Step by Step):
-As the number of circles is very few, we can solve it using **Backtracking** including all combinations of fighting, skipping, and recharging.
+As the number of circles is very few, we can solve it using **BACKTRACKING** including all combinations of fighting, skipping, and recharging.

 ### Why not Dynamic Programming?
 Let's denote: